radoslaw-panuszewski/panuszewski-dev/content/posts/spring-io-2024/index.md

 ./gradlew bootBuildImage
 ```

 Under the hood, it will run [paketobuildpacks/builder-jammy-base](https://github.com/paketo-buildpacks/builder-jammy-base) and go through all the buildpacks it includes.
-It basically means that it will set up a JVM in the container, copy JAR file built by the `bootRun` task and specify it as an entrypoint.
+It will set up a JVM in the container, copy JAR file built by the `bootRun` task and specify it as an entrypoint.
 But it does a lot more!
-The container you will get is well-optimized and based on sensible defaults.
-It will even automatically [calculate](https://paketo.io/docs/reference/java-reference/#memory-calculator) how much memory your app needs!
+The image it produces is well-optimized and based on sensible defaults.
+It will even automatically [calculate](https://paketo.io/docs/reference/java-reference/#memory-calculator) how much memory your app needs and apply the `-Xmx` JVM option accordingly!

 Below you can find quick configs for the cool stuff I mentioned earlier.
-Just copy-paste and check out whether the startup times of your app improved ;)
+Just copy-paste them into your `build.gradle.kts`, run `./gradlew bootBuildImage` and observe how the startup times of your app improved ;)

 ### Native image
 ```kotlin